Church Design Update

 Q: What steps are being taken to ensure good acoustics?

-A: An audio/sound engineer is in the budget to ensure good acoustics for the redesigned Church.
+A: An acoustical engineer is in the budget to ensure good acoustics for the redesigned Church.

 Q: What are the dimensions of the Sanctuary?